-Part 1 Name of Reporter:
+Part 1 of Reporter:

-of Notification:
+of Neporter: of Notification:

-Date c of Incident:
+of Incident:

-al description
+Genei ral Description

 1. Describe the incident in general terms.
-You should include the information disclosed, an outline of the number of records and/or data subjects affected and a general description of how the incident occurred.
+You should include the information disclosed, are outline of the number of records and/or data subjects affected and a general description or how the incident occurred.
 This should be outline information only.
 The sections below will guide you through the detailed information we require.

 Part 2

-Detail s of incident
+Detail s of Incident

 1. Detail when the incident occurred and, if available, attach any documentation relating to the incident.

 2. Provide a summary of the incident and the background to the incident.
 How did the occur?
-Why and/or how was the data lost or misused? e incident Detai Is of the data 3.
+Why and/or how was the data lost or misused?
+Deta ils of the data 3.
 Describe the format of the data (for example, a paper file or electronic document).
 4. Detail the number of records and data subjects affected and how.
-5. Describe the nature of the data (for example, addresses, bank account details, Insurance numbers). , National Other r details 6.
+5. Describe the nature of the data (for example, addresses, bank account details Insurance numbers). , National Othe er details 6.
 Detail the possible and actual harm to the data subjects.

 7. Detail the number of complaints and attach copies of these.

+-

 8. State whether a data processor or sub-processor was involved.
+If so, provide the processor and, if you have access to it, a copy of the contract entered into and the processor.

+-

+To b e completed by the Data Protection Officer/Representative or Data Protection Team

+Date completed:

+Date ICO informed (if applicable):

+Data Processor

-If so, provide the name of the processor and, if you have access to it, a copy of the contract entered into between us and the processor.
-To b e completed by the Data Protection Officer/Data Protection Team Date completed: Date ICO informed (if applicable): Data Processor 9.
-If a data processor or sub-processor was involved, was the data protection provisions within the contract entered into between [name] and the data processor breached and what are the possible contractual remedies available.
+9. If a data processor or sub-processor was involved, was the data protection prov the contract entered into between [name] and the data processor breached and possible contractual remedies available.

+-

+-

+-